Thornton Tomasetti | CORE studio, in partnership with CBT Architects, Suffolk Construction, Speckle, and Perkins & Will

 Winners Announced

-There are three awards for the best Hackathon entries.
+There are three award categories for the best Hackathon entries.

 Best Overall Hack